mdklatt/serial-python/doc/tutorial.md

         ("data2", (36, 44), FloatType()),
         ("flag2", (44, 45), StringType()))

-    with open("data.txt", "r") as istream:
+    with FixedWidthReader.open("data.txt", fields) as reader:
-        for record in FixedWidthReader(istream, fields):
+        for record in reader:
             print(record)